Public Administration and Constitutional Affairs Select Committee: Membership

+Membership of the committee is as follows:

+Changes since 2024

+2019–2024 Parliament

+The chair was elected on 29 January 2020, with the members of the committee being announced on 2 March 2020.

-Changes 2019-present
+Changes 2019-2024

 2017–2019 Parliament

 The election of the chair took place on 12 July 2017, with the members of the committee being announced on 11 September 2017.

 Changes 2017-2019

 2015–2017 Parliament

 The election of the chair took place on 18 June 2015, with the members of the committee being announced on 6 July 2015.

 Changes 2015-2017

 2010-2015 Parliament

 The election of the chair took place on 10 June 2010, with the members of the committee being announced on 12 July 2010.

 Changes 2010-2015

 Reports

 A March 2004 report considered the prerogative powers of Ministers.

 A major report published in July 2011 addressed procurement of Information Technology by the government and found there was an over-reliance "on a small 'oligopoly' of large suppliers", which some witnesses before the Committee had described as a 'cartel'.
 An independent comment given prominence in the report described the UK as "a world leader in ineffective IT schemes for government".
 The Office of Fair Trading investigated but did not find sufficient evidence either to confirm that suppliers had been acting in breach of competition law, or to exonerate them.
 The government welcomed "the Committee's interest in and support for government Information and Communication Technology" and in response noted in particular that the government was "in the process of breaking the contractual lock-in which places the majority of ICT business with a small group of major systems integrators", and "working to improve the quality of its ICT management information".

 Reports published in 2021 include The role and status of the Prime Minister’s Office, published in June 2021.

 In 2022 the committee reported on government ethics.
 Committee chair William Wragg stated a "robust" system was needed to uphold standards "with proper sanctions for those who break the rules".
 The committee was also concerned the government maintained its coming ethics adviser would not look into what happened round Suella Braverman's resignation.
 MP's on the committee stated the government should not be able to decide what the adviser, not yet appointed, could investigate.
 In its report, the committee also stated there should be legal action against former ministers who broke rules through taking certain jobs after leaving officed.
 Former ministers should look for advice from the Advisory Committee on Business Appointments but ministers cannot be made to accept this committee's advice.
 The record of the current government was strongly criticised.
 The committee want the ethics adviser to be able to carry out inquiries into historical behaviour.